monadicus/snarkops/snops_book/user_guide/envs/TIMELINES.md

 For, every action you can also specify a:

-- `duration`: how long the action should be done for.
+- `duration`: is the minimum time until the next action is started.
-- `timeout`: how long the action should take if it goes over it kills the timeline.
+- `timeout`: how long the action should take.
+If it goes over it kills the timeline.

 ### online